 Losing Baby Teeth Q&A

+Q. How long does a child have baby teeth?
 A: Your child will likely begin getting baby teeth around eight months and begin losing them around age six.
 There are 20 baby teeth that will eventually be replaced by 28 permanent teeth (not including wisdom teeth).

-A: First of all, teaching kids to care for their baby teeth is good practice for them to take good care of their permanent teeth when they grow older.
+Q. If they’re just going to fall out, why does brushing them matter?
+A: Teaching kids to care for their baby teeth is good practice for them to take good care of their permanent teeth when they grow older.
 Other reasons include:

-- Your child relies on his or her baby teeth to eat and chew properly, which leads to healthy nutrition
+Your child relies on his or her baby teeth to eat and chew properly, which leads to healthy nutrition

-- Permanent teeth develop beneath baby teeth, and decay of the baby teeth can affect the growth of permanent teeth
+Permanent teeth develop beneath baby teeth, and decay of the baby teeth can affect the growth of permanent teeth

-- Well-formed baby teeth help your child learn to speak properly
+Well-formed baby teeth help your child learn to speak properly

-- Cavities and gum disease—even in baby teeth—can cause your child pain
+Cavities and gum disease—even in baby teeth—can cause your child pain

-A: Ideally, no later than the child’s first birthday, or when the first tooth comes in, according to the American Academy of Pediatric Dentists.
+Q. When should my child go to the dentist?
+A: Ideally, you should take your child to the dentist no later than the child’s first birthday, or when the first tooth comes in, according to the American Academy of Pediatric Dentists.